 Share certificates issued by company are sometimes lost or misquoted by shareholders due to some unforeseen circumstances.

-Sometimes due to some unexpected situations, Share certificates issued by company get lost or misplaced by the shareholders.
+Sometimes due to some unexpected situations, Share certificates issued by the company get lost or misplaced by the shareholders.
 The loss can lead to huge financial losses to shareholders as well as the company.
 To avoid such unnecessary loss, the Government comes up with a solution.

 If the original Share Certificate is lost or misplaced by the Shareholder, the Companies Act, 2013, features provisions for Issuance of Duplicate Share Certificate under section 46 read with Rule 6 of the Companies (Share Capital and Debentures) Rules, 2014.